 - insulated lunch boxes with ice packs

 Next is the fun part: Grab your list and head to the store!
 Sticking to a list can help you avoid tempting junk food that pops out at you from the shelves.
-Before you leave for the store, check in with your hunger, and if you’re hungry have a meal or a snack.
+Before you leave for the store, check in with your hunger.
+If you’re hungry, have a meal or snack.
 We tend to buy more when we shop hungry.

 Some stores also have delivery services that allow you to browse items and prices online, add them to your digital shopping cart, and place the order for delivery.
 If your biggest concern is finding time to get to the store, this solution may work for you.